Kevin J. Tracey

-Kevin J. Tracey, a neurosurgeon and inventor, is the president and CEO of the Feinstein Institute for Medical Research, professor of neurosurgery and molecular medicine at the Zucker School of Medicine, and president of the Elmezzi Graduate School of Molecular Medicine in Manhasset, New York.
-The Public Library of Science Magazine, PLOS Biology, recognized Tracey in 2019 as one of the most cited researchers in the world.
+Kevin J. Tracey (born 1957) is an American neurosurgeon, biomedical researcher, and author known for his contributions to the fields of inflammation, neuroscience, and bioelectronic medicine.
+He is president and chief executive officer of the Feinstein Institutes for Medical Research, executive vice president for research at Northwell Health, and holds the Karches Family Distinguished Chair in Medical Research.
+Tracey is also professor of neurosurgery and molecular medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/ Northwell, and president of the Elmezzi Graduate School of Molecular Medicine.
+He is recognized for discovering the “inflammatory reflex”, a neural mechanism by which the vagus nerve regulates immune responses.
+His research established the scientific foundation for the discipline of “bioelectronic medicine”, leading to the development of implantable devices that use vagus nerve stimulation to treat inflammatory diseases such as rheumatoid arthritis.

 Early life and education

 Tracey was born in Fort Wayne, Indiana.
-He earned a Bachelor of Science (B.S.) degree in chemistry from Boston College in 1979 and a Doctor of Medicine (M.D.) degree from Boston University in 1983.
+He earned a Bachelor of Science (B.S.) degree, summa cum laude, in chemistry from Boston College in 1979 and a Doctor of Medicine (M.D.) degree from Boston University in 1983.
 From 1983 to 1992 he completed his neurosurgical training at New York Hospital-Cornell University Medical Center under neurosurgeon, Russel Patterson.
 During his residency, he conducted research as a guest investigator at Rockefeller University.

 Career

 In 1992, Tracey joined Northwell Health (then North Shore-LIJ Health System), in Manhasset, New York, where he practiced neurosurgery and founded the Laboratory of Biomedical Science, later renamed the Tatyana and Alan Forman Family Laboratory of Biomedical Science.
 In 2005, he was appointed president and CEO of the Feinstein Institute for Medical Research, and president of the Elmezzi Graduate School of Molecular Medicine.

 He co‑founded SetPoint Medical, a biotechnology company developing vagus nerve stimulation devices for autoimmune diseases, and co‑founded the Global Sepsis Alliance, an international non‑profit organization for sepsis awareness and prevention.

 In 2021, Tracey and colleagues at the Feinstein Institutes received a five‑year, $3.7 million grant from the National Institutes of Health to investigate the molecular mechanisms underlying bioelectronic medicine.

+In 2025, Kevin J. Tracey was elected as a Fellow of the National Academy of Inventors.

+Kevin J. Tracey was named to the 2026 TIME100 Health list in recognition of his scientific discoveries that helped develop an implantable vagus nerve stimulation device to treat rheumatoid arthritis by modulating neural signals, supporting the balance between inflammation and immune activity.

+In January 2026, Tracey was appointed to the Board of Directors at United Therapeutics.